9-11 Heroes

 Bush had indicated several times

-that he would not hesitate to shoot down an aircraft that was a known threat
+that he would not hesitate to shoot down an aircraft

 In less than twenty minutes